Skip to content

 There are six stops operating on the Great, but in effect, there are only five ranks of pipes.
 From the front to the rear of the chest, the stops are Open Diapason 8, Principal 4, Dulciana 8, Stop’d Diapason and Wald Flute 8, and Gamba 8 (1896).

 The Stop’d Diapason Bass and Wald Flute Treble 8′ comprise three different kinds of pipe.
-The lowest octave of pipes, operated as the Stop’d Diapason Bass have stopped wooden pipes with finely bevelled mushroom stoppers; five are located at the bass end of the chest and six at the treble end.
-Where the twelfth pipe is, I have no idea!
-The lowest ten notes of the Wald Flute (c to a) are also stopped wood – like the Stop’d Diapason also painted black but less scrappy-looking now – but with square perforated stoppers.
+The lowest 14 pipes, most operated as the Stop’d Diapason Bass have stopped wooden pipes with finely bevelled mushroom stoppers.
+The lowest 10 notes of the Wald Flute (c to b) are also stopped wood – like the Stop’d Diapason Bass – but with square perforated stoppers.
 The remaining 32 pipes of the Wald Flute are open woods with metal tuning flaps running chromatically from bass to treble.

-The Gamba 8‘, added in 1896, is uniquely made of spotted metal, with the lowest octave (C to B) made of stopped wood.
+The Gamba 8, added in 1896, is uniquely made of spotted metal, with the lowest octave (C to B) made of stopped wood.
 There are 40 spotted metal pipes running from bass to treble, plus four spotted metal pipes at the treble end.
 The tuning of the metal pipes is slotted.
-For the lowest octave there are six stopped wood pipes at each end, two of which are off the chest at each end on mini-clamps.
+There are six stopped wood pipes at each end, two of which are off the chest at each end on mini-clamps.

 As mentioned above, the pipes form a pyramid shape within the Swell box.

-On the Swell, the Piccolo 2′ is spaciously located at the rear of the box.
-The lowest 18 pipes are open woods with metal flaps for tuning.
-The remaining 24 pipes are plain metal, 12 pipes on either side of the wooden ones.
+The Piccolo 2′ is spaciously located at the rear of the box.
+The lowest 20 pipes are open woods with metal flaps for tuning.
+The remaining pipes are plain metal, 12 pipes on either side.

 The Horn Diapason 8′ is second from the rear.
-There are 42 plain metal pipes only.
-The lowest two pipes, c and c#, may be grooved into the Stop’d Diapason.
-The pipes from e” to g”‘ are marked “Hn Diap” but those from d#” down to d have two sets of markings, the set scraped towards the top of the pipes marked as “Gam” while those near the foot are marked “Ped Gam”.
+There are only 42 plain metal pipes within the box.
+The lowest two pipes, c and c# are located outside the box on the treble side, jammed inbetween the box and the Pedal bourdon pipes.
+The pipes from e” to g”’ are marked “Hn Diap” but those from d#” down to d have two sets of markings, the set scraped towards the top of the pipes marked as “Gam” while those near the foot are marked “Ped Gam”.
 So some of these pipes may have been redeployed from another planned instrument, or the client may have changed preferences late in the day.

-The Oboe 8′ also has a proliferation of holes in the Walker style, this time at the tops of all the resonators.
+The Oboe 8′ added in 1896 also has a proliferation of holes in the Walker style, this time at the tops of all the resonators.
 In common with most organs, the top four notes, two on either side, are flues.
+All 44 Oboe pipes are located, in order, within the Swell box.